 Whilst we are in the subject, you will notice an even bigger difference with anxiety and depression if you exercise as well as cut out refined sugars.
 It’s so important that you do a combination of healthy food AND exercise to really get the effects of those feel good endorphins flowing.
-Yoga and meditation are also other great ways to keep your body and mind relaxed and healthy; please check out these other natural ways to help depression too.
+Yoga and meditation are also other great ways to keep your body and mind relaxed and healthy.

 Sugar is everywhere!

 Even people who say they are not a ‘sweet person’ are more than likely eating way over their daily quota of sugar and not even realising it, because it can come in under your radar in so many forms.

 Just look at most of the so called savory items in your kitchen cupboards and you will see exactly what I mean: Sauces, pickles, gravy powder, stock cubes, potato chips, and most convenience foods ALL contain sugar in some form which will be more than likely disguised under a term, or chemical name that you won’t recognise.
 Astonishingly, there are over 50 chemical names for sugar.

 I know I may have gone to extremes with my no sugar diet but that’s just me, and was part of my research into the low sugar diet.
 I would recommend you cut down slowly, or just cut down your refined sugars and still eat whole fruits for sweetness.
 I didn’t stick to this extreme way of eating for good, even though I felt fabulous and learnt a lot about myself it’s just not practical to give up all sugar forever, however it’s VITAL to cut drastically down.